inr-kit/twps/docs/source/how_to_use.rst

 evaluation/execution result appears in the resulting file.
 For available keys see :ref:`keys-label`.

-Inside snippets, the snippet delimiting characters cannot be used, in all other respects a snippet must represent valid Python code.
+Inside snippets, the snippet delimiting characters cannot be used, in all other respects a snippet must represent a valid Python code.

 .. _first-line: